Their discovery? “I can read!”

 Teach high-frequency sight words: Make “Stamp and Read Skinny Books” after children have been introduced to the words “I,” “see” and “the.”
 Stamping this sentence pattern gives the children reading and writing power.
 (Soon they will have fluency writing this sentence “by heart!”)

 Review Sing, Sign, Spell and Read! songs before making the book: B-o-o-k: Book!, My and By.
-Have writing models available for each child.
-(See TpT or our Online Store for Sing, Sign, Spell, and Read! songs and program by Nellie Edge.)
+Have writing models available for each child. ((See TpT Sing, Sign, Spell, and Read! songs and Sight Word program by Nellie Edge.)
 Talk about the cover and title of the book.
 Who is the author of this book?
 Remind children to do their best name writing.

 Ask each child to read her finished book, touching under each word.
 (Kindergarten friends, imagine your finger is lightly touching (stamping) under each word.)
 You may need to put your hand over the child’s and help her point left-to-right across the page.
-See Neurological Impress Method of Guided Reading at end of document.
+See Neurological Impress Method of Guided Reading at end of the blog.

 Ask children to copy “the end” onto the back cover of their book: Leave a space between each word!
 Recite the rhythmic “The End” chant and again—have writing models available!
 (See video of Teach High-Frequency Words: "the end" on our Sight Words page.)

 The teacher stamps the “I can read.
 Listen to me!” rainbow on the book’s last page and sings or chants the affirmation to the child.
 It is a miniature version of the last page from I Can Read Colors, a Nellie Edge Read and Sing Big Book™.
 This is a pride-filled moment for the child: Wow!
 You read the whole book!